Responsive Repairs policy

 • Boundary walls and fences that are present at the start of your tenancy.

-• Faulty locks to windows and doors (but not lost keys).
+• Faulty locks to windows and doors (excluding lost keys).

 • Washing lines (communal areas only).

-We will keep in repair and working order the installations for room heating, water heating and sanitation and for the supply of water, gas and electricity, including:
+We will maintain and working order the installations for room heating, water heating and sanitation and for the supply of water, gas and electricity, including:

 • Basins, sinks, baths, toilets (but not the toilet seat), flushing systems and waste pipes.